 Instructions

-• Using a sharp knife, remove the core by cutting into it at an angle where the stems and leaves meet.
-Shred the cabbage wedges thinly (you can also throw them in the food processor or use a mandoline slicer).
-If the cabbage seems wet, pat it again with some paper towels.
+• Shred the cabbage.
+Using a sharp knife, remove the core by cutting into it at an angle where the stems and leaves meet.
+Slice the cabbage wedges thinly, or shred them in a food processor fitted with a slicing blade or using a mandoline slicer.
+If the cabbage seems wet, pat it dry.

-• Heat a cast iron skillet over medium-high heat and add about 3 to 4 tablespoons of extra virgin olive oil.
-When the oil is just shimmering, add the cabbage, onions, and garlic (it will look like you have a lot in the pan, but it will cook down quickly enough).
-Season with a good pinch of kosher salt, red pepper flakes (or Aleppo pepper, which is not as hot, but offers a subtle sweetness and a little bit of heat), and coriander.
+• Sauté the cabbage.
+Heat a large cast iron skillet over medium-high heat and add 3 tablespoons of extra virgin olive oil.
+When the oil is just shimmering, add the cabbage, onions, and garlic.
+It will look like you have a lot in the pan, but it will cook down quickly.

 Video